ICRAR/crc32c/README.rst

 Supported platforms are Linux and OSX using the gcc and clang compilers, and Windows using the Visual Studio compiler.
 Other compilers in Windows (MinGW for instance) might work.
+Binary wheels are also provided in PyPI for major platforms/architectures.

 Implementation details
 ----------------------